A most unlikely source can emerge to have an unfathomable impact on one's life

 "'Never lose yo intiggerty, young’n,’ he’d always preach to me.
 ‘Cain’t nobawdy take dat away c‘ep’n you.’
 He’d stress it was the most valuable thing a man could ever possess, Robby, and that's something I never forgot.

 “Moses was small, but had strong sensitive hands and tireless legs.
 Word was in his prime, he was a natural perched near motionless astride the withers of a charging thoroughbred.
 But sadly, he was never to be another Murphy.
-His future vanished one day at the Fairgrounds when nearly killed in a tragic spill that claimed the life of a fellow jock and three horses.
-His shattered arm and left never healed properly and remained disfigured for the rest of his life.
+His future vanished in an instant one afternoon at the Fairgrounds when nearly killed in a tragic spill that claimed the life of a fellow jock and three horses.
+His shattered left arm and leg never really healed properly and remained disfigured for the rest of his life.
 Uneducated, partially crippled, and with nowhere to go, his life crumbled to bare subsistence.
 He hung around bush-league racetracks grateful for the odd handout or took menial jobs watering horses for whoever would tolerate his slovenly appearance.